03 · pipeline · non-technical

 D-012 · auto-dedup <48h

-Same driving signal + drift ±0.05 within 48 hours → short-circuit.
+Same goal_ref + drift ±0.05 within 48 hours, no acute signal → short-circuit.
 Prevents the inbox from filling with near-identical artifacts.

 A rec spends its life in one of these states: